grzegorzmazur/yacas/docs/reference_manual/lists.rst

    insert an element destructively into a list

-   :param list: list in which ``expr`` should be inserted
-   :param n: index at which to insert
-   :param expr: expression to insert in ``list``

    This is the destructive counterpart of :func:`Insert`.
 This command yields the same result as the corresponding call to :func:`Insert`, but the original list is modified.
 So if a variable is bound to ``list``, it will now be bound to the list with the expression ``expr`` inserted.

-   Destructive commands run faster than their nondestructive counterparts because the latter copy the list before they alter it.

    :Example: